AmpersandJS/ampersandjs.com/README.md

 open index.html
 ```

+**Important**
+Remember to check out [human-view](https://github.com/henrikjoreteg/human-view) and [human-model](https://github.com/henrikjoreteg/human-model) repositories and place them in the same directory as docs.humanjavascript.com to be able to build.

 ## Why?

 Then you can just include readme files from projects into a doc site.
 That way the official docs are kept with their code, but can still be aggregated into a nice doc site.